George AFB’s Atmospheric Nuclear Weapons Testing Decontamination Centers

 The Air Force lied to the City of Victorville and the Southern California Logistics Airport Authority (SCLA)

-The Air Force/DoD failed to disclose the possible presence of degreasers, solvents and radioactive isotopes (fission byproducts), in the CERCLA §120(h) deed restrictions.
+The Air Force and DoD failed to disclose the possible presence of degreasers, solvents, and radioactive isotopes (fission byproducts) in the CERCLA §120(h) deed restrictions.

 George AFB, CA

-The Air Force failed to disclose to Senator John Glenn and the U.S. Senate Committee on Governmental Affairs that George Air Force Base, CA had several radiological decontamination centers for aircraft and personnel that were involved in the nuclear cloud sampling program.
+The Air Force failed to disclose to Senator John Glenn and the US Senate Committee on Governmental Affairs that George Air Force Base, CA, had several radiological decontamination centers for aircraft and personnel involved in the nuclear cloud sampling program.

 The following bases reported nuclear cloud sampling aircraft washdown – (Fission Products)